pierrefayet/Todo/README.md

 ## Utilisation

-After installation, open your browser and go to https://localhost:8000/api/doc to learn to consume the Bilemo Api.
+After installation, open your browser and go to https://localhost:8000.

 ## Creating Admin User via Command Line

-Bilemo offers a command line utility to easily create an admin user.
+Todo offers a command line utility to easily create an admin user.
 This can be particularly useful for setting up the application or creating an admin user for testing purposes.

 ### Command
 The command to create an admin user is as follows: